 Travel with us to the heart of Fiordland National Park and take in the beauty and vastness of remote Doubtful Sound on our Wilderness Cruise.
 It will take your breath away as you experience its deep wilderness.
+Make sure you include this Doubtful Sound day trip to your itinerary.

 Doubtful Sound is a beautiful fiord.
 Three times longer than Milford Sound, with twisting arms, it has a surface area ten times larger.
 With its rugged peaks, verdant rainforest and twisting, hidden inlets, Doubtful Sound will take your breath away.

-There’s no direct road access, so the only way you can to get to Doubtful Sound is a cruise across the picturesque Lake Manapouri, followed by a trip over Wilmot Pass - New Zealand's most expensive (and majestic) road.
+There’s no direct road access, so the only way you can to get to Doubtful Sound is a cruise across the picturesque Lake Manapouri, followed by a bus trip over Wilmot Pass - New Zealand's most expensive (and majestic) road.
 We’ll pause along the way to experience the dense Fiordland rainforest and view Doubtful Sound glistening below.
 This isolation makes this fiord a very special place, only those in the know get to see.

 Things you should know